NYUMusEdLab/SpatialAudioNav/README.md

 `python3 -m http.server 8000`

-> **Note: there are two specific bugs that occur, but they both have workarounds:**
->
-> - When clicking on the "Audio Engineer" mode, the 3D view "disappears" and the 2D view appears to be stretched and pixel-blurred. **To fix this: click the `Hide 3D View` button, and then click it again.
-This will toggle the 3D view, and the 3D view should then come into view, and the 2D view should be clear and un-stretched.**
-> - When going from the Audio Engineer mode to the Audience mode, the 2D and 3D views are in weird places once again. **To fix this: simply click on the `Audience` button in the mode selector at the top-left corner again.
-This will solve the issue.**

 > **Outstanding Tasks:**
 >
 > - Add text to each of the 5 remaining slides in the audience view
-> - Fix the two bugs stated above (if possible; it appears to be quite difficult to do so!)
-> - Implement Strophe V
-> - Need Professor Ruthmann to check on the behavior of transition1-2 and transition3-4 to make sure that they follow what is requested on the score
 > - *Add a new composition that can demonstrate the spatial environment...? (interesting idea for a composition)*

 ## Command to run this